kellpossible/avalanche-report/README.md

 ```

 Options can also be specified using the `AVALANCHE_REPORT` environment variable, with a multiline string containing all options specified in TOML format.
 See the [`fly.toml`](./fly.toml)'s `env.AVALANCHE_REPORT` key for an example of this in a deployment.

-## Background

-There is a blog post which explains the inception, history and motivations for this project: [Introducing `avalanche-report`](https://lukefrisken.com/code/introducing-avalanche-report/).